 When it all boils down, companies with engaged employees achieve an average of 21% higher profitability compared to those with disengaged employees.
 This means that companies that succeed in engaging their employees have a strategic advance over the competition.
 There is ample research that can more than validate the fact that engagement drives profits, and that a culture of diversity and inclusion drives engagement.

-Our team addresses these topics and more during our open monthly Q&As, as well as during our quarterly webinars.
+Our team addresses these topics and more during our webinars, as well as during our quarterly webinars.
 The cost of employee disengagement and D&I as a solution to those costs is a discussion worth expanding whenever possible.
 Finally, see expanded stats and some of our favorite approaches to empower a culture of Diversity and Inclusion that promotes company-wide engagement on page 18 of our Lead Inclusively Whitepaper.